Dushintsi

-Dushintsi (Душинци) is a village in western Bulgaria in the municipality of Breznik, Pernikdistrict.
+Dushintsi (Душинци) is a village in western Bulgaria in the municipality of Breznik, Pernik district.
 The village is situated in a mountainous region, nestled in the northeast mountainside of Golemi Vrah.
 It had not been mentioned in any registers until the Liberation of Bulgaria in 1878.

 Name

 Its name is derived from the personal name Dusha, a version of Dusho.